Learning how to love yourself can be pretty f*cking hard.

-Although this article won’t directly answer all the questions above, I have provided the tools, techniques, teachings, and resources you will need to make the big changes – all tried and tested by yours truly.
+Although this article won’t directly answer all the above questions, it will provide the tools, techniques, teachings, and resources you’ll need to make the big changes.

 So from my heart to yours, I sincerely hope this article helps to catalyze deep and nourishing changes in your life.